jasonyoun/KIDS/run/README.md

 ## run_report.sh

-After the above experiments have been run, you can then exectute the run_report script
+After the above experiments have been run, you can then execute the run_report script

 ```
 ./run_report.sh --results_dir [[results folder]] --dir [[space separated experiment folders]]